 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Katherine of Aragon's son had survived? muses Jackie Rose.
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Happy Endings thread.

 It is 1511,and all of England is rejoicing at the birth of Henry, Duke of Cornwall, to King Henry VIII and his beloved Queen Katherine of Aragon.